Chevrolet Silverado: Design

 The front wheels can turn by up to 50 degrees to enhance maneuverability.

 Sales

 At its launch, GM introduced the model line primarily through its dealer network that specialized in fleet and commercial truck sales, known as the 'Business Elite' program, alongside an additional limited number of selected dealerships.

+Discontinuation

+In May 2026, GM and International announced the discontinuation of the Silverado Medium Duty and International CV lines of trucks, along with the sale of the Springfield, Ohio, assembly plant.
+Production of International CV trucks will end on September 10, 2026, while Silverado Medium Duty production is scheduled to sunset on September 30, 2026.